mlesniak/mlesniak.github.io/content/_index.md

 I care about the craft: readable code, honest architecture decisions, and systems that don't surprise you at 2am.
 Having mentored 30+ engineers, I push for teams that get better at their work, not just their velocity.

-As a former **CTO** and **Principal Engineer**, I've driven large-scale migrations, defined company-wide architecture standards, and consulted with CTOs and heads of engineering on critical technical decisions.
+As a former **CTO** and **Principal Engineer**, I've driven large-scale migrations, shaped company-wide standards, and shipped critical features under real constraints.

 Grounded in a **Ph.D. in Computer Science** and a strong background in mathematics, my work combines theoretical depth with hands-on engineering at scale.